smfloery/QollabEO/README.md

 After sucessfully installing python-socketio you can restart QGIS and install the plugin from the plugin repository.
 If no errors occur a new symbol should appear in the toolbar.
-Alternatively you can also launch the plugin from Web --> QollabEO --> QollabEO.
+Alternatively you can also launch the plugin from the menu selecting `Web` &rarr; `QollabEO` &rarr; `QollabEO`.

 Before your ready to use the plugin it is necessary to set additional user metadata.
 In the installation directory of the plugin there is a config.txt file.
 Within this file you need to set the two values "MAIL" and "USER".
 Now your really ready to go.
+To find your plugin directory you can select `Settings` &rarr; `User Profile`s &rarr; `Open active profile folder`.
+From there you can got to `python` &rarr; `plugins` &rarr; `QollabEO`.

 ## 2. Usage

-The plugin basically consists of two GUI elements: The main dialog which which consists of three tabs for scheduling, starting and joining a QollabEO session.
-Additionally there is the meeting dialog which is the interface you will interact with when your within an meeting.
+The plugin basically consists of two GUI elements: The main dialog which which consists of three tabs for scheduling, starting and joining QollabEO sessions.
+The second element, the meeting dialog, is the main interface within an meeting and will be automatically launched when you start or join a meeting.

 ![Alt text](docs/gfx/qollabeo_main_dialog.PNG?raw=true "Title")